 \subsubsection{Post-processing}

-Post-processing procedures for attributes consist of restricting the prediction map to the lesion area (by multiplying the attribute predicted map into lesion segmentation map), finding the high and low thresholding values (${T_H},{T_L}$) to construct plausible $Attribute_{marker}$ and $Attribute_{mask}$, and generating final attribute segmentation using morphological reconstruction.
-Note that unlike lesion segmentation task, here we do not remove any objects from constructed marker by area analysis.
+Post-processing procedures for attributes consists of restricting the prediction map to the lesion area (by multiplying the attribute predicted map into lesion segmentation mask), finding the high and low thresholding values (${T_H},{T_L}$) to construct plausible $Attribute_{marker}$ and $Attribute_{mask}$, and generating the final attribute segmentation using morphological reconstruction.
+Note that unlike lesion segmentation task, here we do not remove any objects from the constructed marker by area analysis.